asuvarna31/asuvarna31.github.io/_pages/about.md

   - /about.html
 ---

 This is Ashima, a Research Associate at UCLA advised by [Prof. Nanyun Peng](https://vnpeng.net/).
 I completed my MS from the department of Computer Science as a [Deepmind Scholar](https://deepmind.google/about/education/) at the University of California, Los Angeles.
+I also collaborate with [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) at UCLA NLP.

 In the past, I have spent some amazing time interning at Walmart Labs (Summer 2022), University of New Brunswick as a Mitacs Scholar (Summer 2019) and IBM Research India (2018).
 My  research focuses on topics including **Discourse Understanding** and  **Linguistic Evaluation of LLMs**.
 I am also broadly interested in **Creative Generation** and **Evaluation** using LLMs.

-**I am applying for full-time PhD positions**!
+**I am applying for Fall 24 PhD positions**!
 Please [email me](mailto:asuvarna31@g.ucla.edu) if you think I'm a good fit.

 <br/>